FH2 Lot 6

 General Sale Info

-Lot 6 of Fruit Haven 2 is for sale.
-This lot includes a 5% share of the Fruit Haven 2 property ownership (with your name on the title) and a 0.84 hectare / 2.07 acre personal homestead lot.
-The listed price is $45,000 USD (plus closing costs, see below.)
-Send us an email at email@example.com if you are interested.
+A 5% share of Fruit Haven 2 is for sale, that is tied to FH2 Lot 6, a 0.84 hectare / 2.07 acre homestead lot.
+The asking price is $45,000 USD (plus closing costs, see below.)
+Send us an email at firstname.lastname@example.org if you are interested.

 Access and Terrain

 Lot 6 is located a 5 minute drive (motorcycle/quad) or 20 minute walk from the Fruit Haven 2 community area, and is only a 20 minute walk from the waterfall at Fruit Haven 3.